hgcl/clara-le/src/posts/creating-a-ui-library-for-nextjs-with-storybook.md

 <aside>

 Do you remember that `src/assets/globals.css` file containing our library CSS variables and base styles?
-As you can see in the above snippet, I also extracted them into `dist`, right after dealing with the CSS modules.
+As you can see in the above snippet, I also extracted them into `dist`, right after copying the CSS modules.

 </aside>